France's Hollande plays euro poker with Merkel

 The Socialist is taking his own stand on solutions to the euro zone crisis where for years Paris stood alongside Berlin.
 He is building alliances with leaders in Rome and Madrid who back his challenge to German-imposed austerity.

-Just a month into his presidency, Hollande risked offending Germany's center-right chancellor by inviting left-wing German opposition leaders to the Elysee palace on Wednesday to discuss euro zone policy.
+Just a month into his presidency, Hollande risked offending Germany's centre-right chancellor by inviting left-wing German opposition leaders to the Elysee palace on Wednesday to discuss euro zone policy.

 The informal meeting - with no photo opportunity or joint press conference - after the three Social Democratic (SPD) leaders met more publicly with Prime Minister Jean-Marc Ayrault, was a break with protocol.
 A new president would normally play host to the chancellor before there could be any question of meeting opposition politicians.